xronyx/trishul/README.md

 7. View script output and system logs in the Log Output panel

-8. Use the Terminal panel to execute shell commands directly on the device
+8. Use the Terminal panel to execute shell commands directly on the device (under maintainance)

 ## Docker USB Passthrough